TrioXpert: An Automated Incident Management Framework for Microservice System: Introduction

 As shown in Fig.~\ref{fig:workflow_multimodal}, the typical lifecycle of software incident management is divided into four stages \cite{rcacopilot, art, detection_better}: (1) \textbf{Anomaly Detection (AD)}: Initially, an alert is generated upon detecting deviations in system behavior, triggering the incident management process.
 (2) \textbf{Failure Triage (FT)}: The incident is then categorized based on its characteristics and assigned to the appropriate team.
 (3) \textbf{Root Cause Localization (RCL)}: A comprehensive analysis of all aspects of the incident is conducted to identify the root cause.
 (4) \textbf{Incident Mitigation (IM)}: OCEs take appropriate measures based on the preceding diagnostic results to restore system functionality.

-Consider a real-world incident in a microservice system where a sudden drop in throughput and success rate is observed (Fig.~\ref{fig:workflow_multimodal}).
-The anomaly detection stage identifies this deviation and raises an alert for the time window \textit{``[2025.02.01 19:00:00, 2025.02.01 19:05:30]''}, marking the start of the incident management.
-Further analysis of associated logs reveals multiple \textit{``error''} and \textit{``warning''} level entries during the same period, leading the incident to be classified as a ``Database Connection Timeout'' and assigned to the database team.

-The database team then leverages trace data to examine service dependencies and identifies \textit{``Dbservice-3''} as the root cause instance.
-By increasing its connection pool limit and restarting the instance, the team successfully repairs the incident and restores system functionality.

-Among the four stages, anomaly detection, failure triage, and root cause localization are both critical and amenable to automation, making them the primary targets for AI-driven solutions.
+Among the four stages, AD, FT, and RCL are both critical and amenable to automation, making them the primary targets for AI-driven solutions.
 In contrast, mitigation typically involves manual intervention and complex orchestration, thus remains out of scope for this work.
 We therefore focus on advancing automation across the first three stages.

 Over the past decade, numerous AIOps models have been proposed to enable automated incident management.
 Although these approaches have demonstrated strong performance in specific scenarios, their practical application has gradually revealed several critical limitations as software systems continue to grow in scale and complexity.